nickson-jose/vsdstdcelldesign/README.md

 Certain properties needs to be set before writing the LEF.
 As mentioned before, these values are fetched by placer and router to determine, for instance, site where a cell needs to be placed.
 Macro cell properties common to the LEF/DEF definition but that have no corresponding database interpretation in magic are retained using the cell **property** method in magic.
 There are specific property names associated with the LEF format.
 Once the properties are set, `lef write` command writes the LEF file with the same nomenclature as that of the layout (.mag) file.

 ![alt text](https://github.com/njose939/OpenLane/blob/master/Images/final_LEF_write.JPG?raw=true)

+## Plugging custom LEF to openlane flow

+To ensure openlane picks the custom cell in the design.
+- Ensure the cell is excluded from no_synth.cells `(~/openlane_working_dir/pdks/sky130A/libs.tech/openlane/sky130_fd_sc_hd/)`.

 # Limitations